skeeto/rng-go/README.md

     BenchmarkMsws64Interface-8         	245472339	         4.89 ns/op
     BenchmarkRomuDuo-8                 	581715128	         2.03 ns/op
     BenchmarkRomuDuoInterface-8        	331822014	         3.67 ns/op
+    BenchmarkRomuDuoJr-8               	643661610	         1.87 ns/op
+    BenchmarkRomuDuoInterfaceJr-8      	332948454	         3.62 ns/op
     BenchmarkBaseline-8                	298460190	         4.05 ns/op

-The big takeaway here: **Interface calls are expensive!** If possible, use SplitMix64, and do not call it through an interface since that cuts its performance in half.
+The big takeaway here: **Interface calls are relatively expensive!** If possible, use SplitMix64, and do not call it through an interface since that cuts its performance in half.
 If you must call through an interface, the built-in PRNG is the fastest, though has the worst quality and a large state.

 ## Statistical Quality